PhD in Civil and Environmental Engineering

 5. Pass dissertation defense: Consists of an oral defense of the dissertation research.
 This meeting must be open to the public.

-6. Submission of final dissertation in accordance with university regulations: See the Arts, Sciences and Engineering Graduate Student Handbook for more information.
+6. Submission of final dissertation in accordance with university regulations: See the School of Engineering Graduate Student Handbook for more information.